Back to Articles

 Alfred Binet and the First IQ Test

-The story begins in Paris, France, in 1905.
-The French government commissioned psychologist **Alfred Binet** and his colleague **Théodore Simon** to develop a method for identifying students who needed additional educational support.
+The story begins in Paris in 1905.
+The French government commissioned psychologist **Alfred Binet** and his colleague **Theodore Simon** to develop a way to identify students who needed additional educational support.

 Binet's approach was revolutionary: